 Spinal cord injuries often result from a sudden, traumatic blow to the spine that causes fractured or dislocated vertebrae.
 Sometimes, this can lead to permanent paralysis.
 These injuries often occur as a result of car accidents, diving accidents, gunshot wounds, premises liability incidents, sports accidents or other catastrophic events.
 Living with a spinal cord injury can be difficult because you are dealing not only with the medical injury itself but also with the frustration of immobility and the uncertainty of whether you will be able to regain any of your lost motor functions or sensation.

-If you or a loved one has been permanently disabled in an accident caused by someone else, a spinal cord injury lawyer from Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. may be able to help.
+If you or a loved one has been permanently disabled in an accident caused by someone else, a Northern Virginia spinal cord injury lawyer from Koonz, McKenney, Johnson & DePaolis L.L.P. may be able to help.
 In the past, we have been able to help clients secure millions of dollars in verdicts and settlements for spinal cord injuries.

 What is a Spinal Cord Injury?

 A spinal cord injury is an injury that results in a fracture or dislocation of your vertebrae.
 The majority of spinal cord injuries do not completely sever your spinal cord – rather, they either tear or put pressure on the nerves that carry signals from your brain to the rest of your body.
 In a complete spinal cord injury, the cord cannot relay messages to any part of the body below the injury and, as a result, the victim is paralyzed below that point.
 In an incomplete spinal cord injury, you may have some movement and sensation below the point of injury.